HenryDane/table-analytics-engine/docs/config.md

 `UNDERSCORE_IS_SPACE` replaces all underscores with spaces when writing.\
 `COLORS_OK` allows color code to be written (ignored if `XML_EXCEL` is not format code).\
 `AUTO_RESET_FILTERS` resets filters automatically.\
-`LOGIC_OK` signals that logic commands are to be used.
+! `LOGIC_OK` signals that logic commands are to be used.
 Unless `OVERWRITE_DB_OK` is also present, this will result in a backup being created.\
-`OVERWRITE_DB_OK` signals that backups are not to be used, and that the database should be reopened in read-write mode.
+! `OVERWRITE_DB_OK` signals that backups are not to be used, and that the database should be reopened in read-write mode.\
+`DEBUG_ON` signals to print out debug information.

 ## Begin settings
 `CSV` declares that the output is a CSV file.\